The average salary for an Instructional Designer is $62,753.

 Instructional Designer Tasks

 - Collaborate with internal and external partners to determine specific design focus.

 The top respondents for the job title Instructional Designer are from the companies Booz, Allen, and Hamilton, Amazon.com Inc and Pearson Education.
 Reported salaries are highest at Apple Computer, Inc where the average pay is $97,400.
 Other companies that offer high salaries for this role include Amazon.com Inc and New York University (NYU), earning around $77,182 and $70,029, respectively.
 Carley Corporation pays the lowest at around $41,074.
 UnitedHealth Group and Pearson Education also pay on the lower end of the scale, paying $58,963 and $61,965, respectively.

 Instructional Designer Job Listings

-Skills in Course Design, Articulate E-Learning Software, Curriculum Planning and Training Program Development are correlated to pay that is above average.
+Skills in Course Design, Articulate E-Learning Software, Training Program Development and Curriculum Planning are correlated to pay that is above average.
 Skills that pay less than market rate include Online Education.

 Pay Difference by Location

-Employees with Instructional Designer in their job title in San Francisco, California earn an average of 27.6% more than the national average.
-These job titles also find higher than average salaries in Washington, District of Columbia (16.9% more) and Seattle, Washington (14.0% more).
-The lowest salaries can be found in Orlando, Florida (13.2% less).
+Employees with Instructional Designer in their job title in Washington, District of Columbia earn an average of 16.3% more than the national average.
+These job titles also find higher than average salaries in New York, New York (13.3% more) and Seattle, Washington (13.0% more).
+The lowest salaries can be found in Orlando, Florida (11.6% less).